Polycythaemia vera (PV)

 Removing blood (venesection)

-Regularly removing about a pint (500ml) of your blood is a common treatment for PV.
-It reduces the number of red blood cells in your blood and makes your blood thinner.
+Regularly removing about a pint (500ml) of blood is a common treatment for PV.
+It reduces the number of red blood cells in the blood and makes the blood thinner.

 The procedure is like donating blood.
 A nurse puts a needle into your vein.
 The needle is attached to a tube and a bag.
 Your blood flows through the needle and tube, into the bag.
-When they have collected enough of your blood the nurse removes the needle.
+When they have collected enough blood, the nurse removes the needle.

 You may have a venesection every few weeks or months until your blood thickness is at the right level.